 Other Requirements - There are no minimum and maximum income or asset requirements for the program.
 One veteran's discharge status or geographic location within the U.S. has no impact on eligibility.

-Typically, a pre-determined amount is set to be paid to care providers on a monthly basis.
+Typically, a pre-determined amount is paid to care providers on a monthly basis.
+This amount is flexible, based on the amount of months that one wants to receive payments.
+As an example, if one’s conversion benefit is $22,000, one is able to receive payments of approximately $611 / month for three years, payments of approximately $911 / month for two years, or payments of approximately $1,833 for one year.
 However, lump sums are also available to pay off incurred debt to care providers.
 The care providers and monthly amounts can be changed at any time given 30 days notice.

 Using a life insurance policy to pay family members for the care services they provide a loved one is a highly attractive component of this program.
 Some explanation is required on how this works.
-The proceeds from converting one's life insurance policy go into an irrevocable FDIC insured bank account.
+The proceeds from converting one's life insurance policy go into an irrevocable (it cannot be changed or revoked) FDIC insured bank account.
 From there, payments for care are made on a monthly basis to the care provider of the policyholder's choosing.
-The spouse or adult child of the policyholder simply becomes a licensed home care worker and they are hired to provide care and are paid for the account.
+The spouse or adult child of the policyholder simply becomes a licensed home care worker, and they are hired to provide care and are paid from the account.

-In order to maintain future Medicaid eligibility, it is important to make sure the legal paperwork has been done correctly, individuals are only paid for the hours they work, they are paid the market rate and taxes are paid on the income they receive.
+In order to maintain future Medicaid eligibility, it is important to make sure the legal paperwork has been done correctly, caregivers are only paid for the hours they work, they are paid the market rate, and taxes are paid on the income they receive.

 There are no fees associated with the Life Care Funding program.
 However, when determining the true cost of the program one must consider that participants typically receive 20% - 50% of the death benefit amount.
 Therefore, to determine the true cost of the program, participants must consider the expected lifespan of the policyholder and the monthly premium payment amounts they would be required to make for the remainder of their lives.